 Yes.
-As of June 15, hotels, restaurants and other businesses in Riviera Nayarit’s hospitality sector began to reopen to tourists, strictly abiding by protocols and health measures put forth by state officials and operating at 30% capacity to ensure safe social distancing on property including in common areas and pools.
-Early October, State Governor announced the beaches can be open at 30% capacity.
+Riviera Nayarit’s hospitality sector, including hotels, restaurants and other businesses, are welcoming visitors while strictly abiding by protocols and health measures put forth by state officials and operating at 50% capacity to ensure safe social distancing.
+Beaches are also open at 50% capacity.

 - What is the timeline to open tourism in the destination 100%?